chopfitzroy/exo-ui/packages/components/README.md

 Exo UI components are **0 Markup** workflow components that will help you create more composable user interfaces.

-Stop thinking about state and focus on data! 🎉

 Goals of this library:
 - 0 Markup (this means it can be using with [React Native](https://reactnative.dev/))
 - Composable, you should be able to access data without the need to prop drill